-Professor Uddin is a teacher-scholar of race, art, and architecture at the human-nonhuman interface.
-Before coming to Whitman in 2012, she taught art history and theory at the Corcoran College of Art and Design in Washington D.C. and studied urban-environmental visual culture as a postdoctoral researcher at the University of Minnesota and Brown University.
-She grew up in a Swedish and Bengali immigrant family in suburban Toronto, and with artists, architects, and community radio broadcasters in urban Montreal.
-These experiences helped shape the abiding concern in all of her work: to understand how space makers have produced modes and meanings of humanity in concert with the natural world, and how those practices have unfolded as intersectional racial formations.
+Before coming to Whitman in 2012, Professor Uddin taught art history and theory at the Corcoran College of Art and Design in Washington D.C. and studied urban-environmental visual culture as a postdoctoral researcher at the University of Minnesota and Brown University.
+She grew up in a Swedish and Bengali white-collar immigrant family in suburban Toronto, and with artists, architects and community radio broadcasters in urban Montreal.
+These experiences helped shape the abiding concern in all of her work: to understand what whiteness has built in and as the United States, in what ways, and how minoritarian culture makers have engaged the built environment otherwise.

 Education & Courses

 Ph.D.
 Visual and Cultural Studies

 - Mayhem, Machines, Manifestos: Modernism in Art and Architecture

 - Forms and Feels: Race and Visual Culture

 - Indigenous Aesthetics: Native North American Art and Visual Culture

 - Senior Seminar in Art History and Visual Culture Studies

 Professor Uddin’s early scholarship centered on race, animality and urbanism.
 Her book on U.S. zoo design, for example, demonstrated how the modernization of postwar animal exhibits expressed white middle-class fears toward the inner city and desires to suburbanize.
 Today, she researches Black aesthetic practices in their multiple moods, coordinates, ecologies and assemblages.
 She co-edits an online art criticism series devoted to blackness and the arts.
 She is also writing a design history of blackness in California since the 1960s, and beginning a collaborative pedagogical project against settler visual culture.